GenRockeR/elan-agent/README.rst

         "log":                       <bool: false>,      // Enable connection logging "ids":                       <bool: false>,      // Enable IDS on that vlan "web_authentication":        <int: null>,        // ID of Authentication to use when authenticating users on captive portal
-        "guest_access":              <int: null>,        // ID of guest access to use on this vlan "dhcp_passthroughs":         <list of ints: []>, // IDs of vlans to which DHCP/IPv6autoconf requests are allowed even if device not allowed to these VLANs
+        "guest_access":              <int: null>,        // ID of Guest Access to use on this vlan "dhcp_passthroughs":         <list of ints: []>, // IDs of vlans to which DHCP/IPv6autoconf requests are allowed even if device not allowed to these VLANs
         "dns_passthroughs":          <list of ints: []>, // IDs of vlans to which DNS requests are allowed even if device not allowed to these VLANs
         "ndp_passthroughs":          <list of ints: []>, // IDs of vlans to which ARP/NDP requests are allowed even if device not allowed to these VLANs